mistakia/nano-community/docs/introduction/misconceptions.md

 Nano currently has very little usage and adoption as a form of money.
 It also has to be worth something before it could bear any amount of real-world payment volume.
 A classic "chicken and egg" problem with new technology: new technology is not worth much until it’s worth a lot.
 It can not go from zero usage and denomination to widely adopted and denominated without volatile price changes.

 Currently, the price is entirely driven by speculation.
 In other words, Nano's value is not driven by its use but because people believe it will be used.
 As it grows to be widely adopted and denominated, the value will no longer be determined purely from speculation.
-The price will begin to stabilize when it is predominately driven by utility and the network effects hit an inflection point.
+The price will begin to stabilize when it is predominately driven by utility and the network effects can no longer exponentially grow.

 #### Understanding Network Effects of Digital Money